anandhansreekumar/react-testing/README.md

 ### RTL Queries (getBy/getAllBy/queryBy/queryAllBy/findBy/findAllBy)

-getBy/getAllBy : to assert if elements are present in DOM queryBy/queryAllBy : to assert if elements are present/NOT in DOM findBy/findAllBy : to assset if elements are present/NOT after DELAY, etc.
+getBy/getAllBy : to assert if elements are PRESENT in DOM queryBy/queryAllBy : to assert if elements are present/NOT in DOM findBy/findAllBy : to assset if elements are present/NOT after DELAY, etc.